Discrete degree of symmetry of manifolds: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main-smooth}}

-In dimensions up to three any topological manifold has a unique smooth structure, so we will assume from now on in this section that $n\geq 5$.
+In dimensions up to three any topological manifold has a unique smooth structure, so we assume that $n\geq 5$.
 According to \cite[\S 15A]{Wall}, for any smooth $n$-manifold $X$ and any simple homotopy equivalence $h:X\to T^n$ one can define a "characteristic class"